Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 Telegram sends me [notifications](#notifications) and I can send it [commands](#commands).

 #### Usage through the NodeRED Dashboard
-The NodeRED Dashboard can be used to control the system through buttons, text boxes and switches, but also displays alot of information.
+The NodeRED Dashboard can be used to control the system through buttons, text boxes and switches, but also displays alot of information.<br/>